 Anyone who knows things about our history, please tell it to someone or write it down, don’t let it slip away to be forgotten.

-Most of our elders are no longer here, so it is up to us to HONOR their memory so our future generations can understand, and learn what an exceptional foundation that was laid by our Grandparents and Parents.
+their memory so our future generations can understand, and learn what an exceptional foundation that was laid by our Grandparents and Parents.

 They should also know how truely "Blessed" we are as a family to still have maintained strong family relationships throughout these many decades.